Overview of WebbPSF

 How to work with WebbPSF

 At a high level, WebbPSF simulates point spread functions by (1) specifying the pupil and incoming aberrated wavefront and (2) propagating the resulting wavefront through the optical system under the assumption of plane-wave Fraunhofer diffraction, which is implemented using Fast Fourier transform(s).
-The tool incorporates the properties of relevant optics such as bandpass filters and pupil plane masks (for coronagraphic imaging) as well as the location, orientation, and pixel scales at the detector plane.
+The tool incorporates relevant properties of the instrument, such filter bandpasses, pupil plane masks (for coronagraphic imaging) and detector pixel scale.
 A more detailed discussion of the algorithms can be found in the readthedocs documentation for WebbPSF and the readthedocs documentation for the Poppy software.

 Upon the instantiation of a WFI object, the software automatically populates the instrument model with the appropriate filters, pupils, aberration interpolators, etc., and it is straightforward to then generate a PSF, as shown below.
-By default, PSFs are polychromatic, where the wavelength sampling is done over the bandwidth of the selected filter, but the user may override the calculation to produce monochromatic PSFs.
-Moreover, the software will automatically update the field-dependent aberrations and the pupil mask upon selecting a different detector and/or filter.
+By default, PSFs are polychromatic, where the wavelength sampling is done over the bandwidth of the selected filter, but the user may override the calculation to produce monochromatic PSFs if desired.
+Moreover, the software will automatically update the field-dependent aberrations and the pupil mask upon selecting a different detector, filter, or pixel position.

 Example PSF calculation for Roman using WebbPSF.